yashmadan123/MCW-Enterprise-class-networking/Hands-on lab/HOL step-by-step - Enterprise-class networking in Azure.md

 4. One of the last configurable options is the **Location**.
 Choose the Azure region where **WGVNet1** exists (South central US if following this guide).

-    >**Note: If you don't choose the location right after you put the name, right Virtual Network will not appear to create the Gateway.**
+    >**Note**: If you don't choose the location right after you put the name, right Virtual Network will not appear to create the Gateway.

 5. In the **Virtual network** section, select **Choose a Virtual Network** followed by **WGVNet1**.